Daily care

 FAQ

-Can hyperthyroidism hide a kidney problem?
+Can hyperthyroidism affect kidney monitoring?

 It's very manageable — with the right rhythm